-Do you see your as a utilitarian component of your phone system?
+Do you see your IVR (Interactive Voice Response) as an utilitarian component of your phone system?
 If you do, you’re right—it is.
-By helping to answer calls and appropriate route callers, it’s important that it works correctly and efficiently.
+By helping to answer calls and appropriately route callers, it’s important that it works correctly and efficiently.
 With an automated system in place, voice prompts become the critical way you communicate with both first time and repeat callers.
 Properly written and recorded, your call processing will operate like a well-oiled machine.
 It can be very effective for a business, but sometimes callers are left feeling less than satisfied.

 It’s possible to do more with your IVR.
-In addition to focusing on how your IVR processes calls for you, think about how it serves your customers.
+In addition to focusing on how it processes calls for you, think about how it serves your customers.
 Here are two recent interactions I’ve had with IVRs:

 A. I called my cable company to report an outage.
 When my call was answered, I had the following options: Sales, Customer Service, Repairs and Installations.
 I knew I didn’t need sales, but was I looking for customer service or repairs?
 I chose blindly, waited on hold for a long time, and finally got the issue resolved.B.
 I was having trouble with my cell phone, so I called the manufacturer to get it sorted out.
 There was only one prompt to be answered, “How can we help you?”
 I asked my question and the system directed me to the appropriate department.
 There was an extended hold time, and the system asked me if I wanted to wait, schedule a call back, and/or receive an email with online resources related to my problem.